 Learn more about the Department of Accounting.

-The accounting major consists of six required courses, including
+The accounting major consists of eight required courses, including

 - individual taxation